Neutrino dynamics in a non-commutative spacetime: Introduction

 Moreover, deviations from spherical symmetry have also been explored.
 Studies involving axially symmetric spacetimes, governed by a deformation parameter $\gamma$, reveal that even in static and asymptotically flat backgrounds, the presence of such a parameter leads to modifications in oscillation behavior.
 In these cases, the deformation can introduce a dependence on absolute neutrino masses—an outcome not present in flat spacetime analyses \cite{neu60}.

-In this paper, it is examined the effects of non--commutativity on neutrino dynamics.
+In this paper, {we examine} the effects of non--commutativity on neutrino dynamics.
 We first consider the energy deposition rate from the neutrino annihilation process.
 Next, we analyze the neutrino oscillation phase and transition probability within this framework.
 Finally, we explore the influence of non--commutativity on neutrino gravitational lensing.